Coherent-Partners/spark-ts-sdk/docs/services.md

 ## Execute a Spark service

-This method executes a Spark service with the input data and returns the output data.
+This method allows you to execute a Spark service.
-It's the most common method for interacting with Spark services.

-Currently, Spark supports two versions of the API: v3 and v4.
+Currently, Spark supports two versions of Execute API: v3 and v4.
 The SDK will use the [v3 format][v3-format] for a single input and the [v4 format][v4-format] for multiple inputs.
 By default, the SDK uses the v4 format for the output data.
 You may specify the desired response format to retrieve the original format emitted by the API.